 3. Make sure your macOS is updated to the latest version

-Occasionally older versions won’t recognize the hardware, and your system might need an update to sync effectively.
+Occasionally, older macOS versions won’t recognize the hardware, and your system might need an update to sync effectively.
 To update your Mac:

-1. Click on the Apple logo in the top-left of the menu bar
+1. Click the Apple logo in the top-left of the menu bar.

 3. Click Software Update.